brengall99/eda/README.md

 # EDA file

 This repository contains my Exploratory Data Analysis (EDA) work as part of my learning journey in data analysis and Python.
-The aim is to understand data patterns, uncover insights, and practice EDA techniques.
+The aim is to understand data patterns, uncover insights, and practice EDA techniques.<br>
 <br>

 ***data_science_salary_eda***